grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 ## Out of scope

-In the roadmap for 5.0 there are mentiones about moving `dashboardLabelSelector` and `dashboardNamespaceSelector` from the grafana object and instead have the grafanadashboard crd to find the grafana it's selected instances.
+In the roadmap for 5.0 there are mentions about moving `dashboardLabelSelector` and `dashboardNamespaceSelector` from the grafana object and instead have the grafanadashboard crd to find the grafana it's selected instances.
-This design document don't tale this in to concideration and only focuses on configuration of the grafana instance.
+This design document don't tale this in to consideration and only focuses on configuration of the grafana instance.

 ## Verification